msa-em/nanocartography/02_orientation.md

 as well as with a representative BCC Si phase ball and stick model to illustrate how the crystal would rotate with the stage ([](#fig6)i).

-Examples of plotting of various poles and tilt conditions is shown in for both cubic and hexagonal systems.
+To better demonstrate this, a discussion of plotting of various poles and tilt conditions for both cubic and hexagonal systems is provided.
 Cubic vectors \[001\] and \[111\] oriented at the (α,β:0,0) condition with a variety of other vectors are shown ([](#fig7)a and b, respectively).
 The asymmetry of the double tilt stage movement presented in [](#fig5) and again in [](#fig7)a becomes apparent, with the \[112\] not being located at equal α,β